danielbeinat/danielbeinat/README.md

 ## About Me

-Systems Analyst | Front-end Developer, I enjoy creating modern, high-performance websites using the latest technologies and best practices.
+Systems Analyst | Full-Stack Developer, I enjoy creating modern, high-performance websites using the latest technologies and best practices.